 - 1. Each Party shall give positive consideration to accepting, as equivalent, technical regulations of the other Party, even if these regulations differ from its own, provided it is satisfied that these regulations adequately fulfil the objectives of its own regulations. - 2.
-In addition to Article 2.7 of the TBT Agreement, a Party shall, on request of the other Party, (1) provide the reasons why it has not or cannot accept a technical regulation of that Party as equivalent to its own.
-The Party to which the reques is made should provide its response to the other Party within a reasonable period of time. - (1) The Party's request should identify with precision the respective technical regulation it considers to be equivalent and any data or evidence that supports its position. - 3.
-Upon request of a Party that has an interest in developing a technical regulation similar to a technical regulation of the other Party, the requested Party shall endeavour to provide, to the extent practicable, relevant information, including any studies or documents, except for confidential information, on which it has relied in its development of that regulation.
+In addition to Article 2.7 of the TBT Agreement, a Party shall, on request of the other Party, provide the reasons why it has not or cannot accept a technical regulation of that Party as equivalent to its own.
+The Party to which the request is made should provide its response to the other Party within a reasonable period of time.

+1 The Party's request should identify with precision the respective technical regulation it considers to be equivalent and any data or evidence that supports its position.

+3. Upon request of a Party that has an interest in developing a technical regulation similar to a technical regulation of the other Party, the requested Party shall endeavour to provide, to the extent practicable, relevant information, including any studies or documents, except for confidential information, on which it has relied in its development of that regulation.

-Article 7.7.
-Conformity Assessment (2)
+Article 7.7 Conformity Assessment2

-- (2) Nothing in this Article requires a party to accept the results of a conformity assessment body which has not been accredited by an accreditation body of that Party. - 1.
-Where a Party requires that conformity assessment procedures in relation to specific products are performed by specified government authorities of the Party, the Party conducting the conformity assessment procedures shall: - (a) ensure the conformity assessment fee takes into account the cost of the services rendered; and - (b) make information on the conformity assessment fees publicly available. - 2.
+- 1. Where a Party requires that conformity assessment procedures in relation to specific products are performed by specified government authorities of the Party, the Party conducting the conformity assessment procedures shall: - (a) ensure the conformity assessment fee takes into account the cost of the services rendered; and - (b) make information on the conformity assessment fees publicly available. - 2.
 Where a Party requires a conformity assessment as a positive assurance that a product conforms with a technical regulation, it shall: - (a) select conformity assessment procedures that take into account the risks of nonconformity; - (b) consider, as appropriate, as proof of compliance with technical regulations, the use of a supplier's declaration of conformity; and - (c) where requested by the other Party, consider, if feasible, providing information on the criteria used to select the conformity assessment procedures for specific products. - 3.
 The Parties recognise the advantages of enabling conformity assessment procedures to be carried out online where applicable and reasonably practicable.
 Where a Party does not allow a conformity assessment procedure to be carried out online, it shall, on request of the other Party, share its reasons. - 4.
-In cases where a positive assurance is required that a product conforms with technical regulations or standards, and relevant international standards, guides or recommendations issued by international standardising bodies exist or their completion is imminent, each Party shall ensure that central level of government bodies use them, or the relevant parts of them, as a basis for their conformity assessment procedures, except where, as duly explained upon request by the other Party, such international standards, guides or recommendations, or relevant parts are inappropriate for the Party concerned, for, amongst other things, reasons such as: national security requirements; the prevention of deceptive practices; protection of human health or safety, animal or plant life or health, or the environment; fundamental climatic or other geographical factors; or fundamental technological or infrastructural problems. - 5.
-Procedures for assessment of conformity by central level of government bodies of each Party shall be in accordance with Article 5 of the TBT Agreement.
+In cases where a positive assurance is required that a product conforms with technical regulations or standards, and relevant international standards, guides or recommendations issued by international standardising bodies exist or their completion is imminent, each Party shall ensure that central level of government bodies use them, or the relevant parts of them, as a basis for their conformity assessment procedures, except where, as duly explained upon request by the other Party, such international standards, guides or recommendations, or relevant parts are inappropriate for the Party concerned, for, amongst other things, reasons such as: national security requirements; the prevention of deceptive practices; protection of human health or safety, animal or plant life or health, or the environment; fundamental climatic or other geographical factors; or fundamental technological or infrastructural problems.